southside-chillers/southside.chillers.online/southside/content/chapters/summer-in-the-city.md

 “Here you go,” says the clerk, pulling a dank-smelling volume from a shelf.

 “Thank you,” says Galadriel.
-She waits for the clerk to leave before even glancing at the book’s spine.
-Heroique Soldieres of Aberythe’s Past.
+She waits for the clerk to leave before even glancing at the book’s spine. *Heroique Soldieres of Aberythe’s Past*.
 Promising!

 *TORPLETON, Greggorye.
 Knowne to friends as “Old Gregg.”
 Thys valiante soldiere fought for the Crowne of Aberythe under Her Majestye Resia II.
 During the Battle of Twelve Swordes, he led a party of humans against undead hordes at the Hillock Graves & vanquished the hideouse foes & lost but three of his owne soldieres.
 Afterward, the TORPLETONS pursued a quiette life of farminge to the west of the Elven City Ang’Svin.*